/

 • Learn how to create channels and compare metrics between them

 For example, you may want to understand the distribution of organic traffic to your site.
 Define a version of your channels that includes the known social and search domains at that time.
-When a new social or search channel becomes prevalent, you can update your organic search definition and all of your existing charts will update retroactively to reflect the new definition.
+When a new social or search channel becomes prevalent, you can update your organic search definition and your existing charts update retroactively to reflect the new definition.

 image2.png